1963 Sandlapper 200: Race report

 This race was the last time that the letter "X" could be legally used as a race number.
-An amendment to one of NASCAR's rules made by Bill France, Sr. forced all drivers to use only single-digit and double-digit race car numbers started in the 1963 Western North Carolina 500 event.
+An amendment to one of NASCAR's rules made by Bill France Sr. forced all drivers to use only single-digit and double-digit race car numbers started in the 1963 Western North Carolina 500 event.
 As a result, cars could no longer use letters and/or numbers higher than "99" at any NASCAR Cup Series racing event.

 It took one hour, forty-seven minutes, and fifty-five seconds for Richard Petty to defeat David Pearson with a margin of nine seconds.
 Pearson and Petty would start a bitter rivalry during the course of the race that would ultimately influence all future rivalries in the NASCAR Cup Series.
-The notable speeds were: 55.598 mi/h as the average speed and 69.014 mi/h as the pole position speed.
+The notable speeds were: 55.598 mph as the average speed and 69.014 mph as the pole position speed.
 8,500 people attended this untelevised race.
-Other notable participants included: J.D.
-McDuffie, Wendell Scott, Cale Yarborough and Buck Baker.
+Other notable participants included: J. D. McDuffie, Wendell Scott, Cale Yarborough and Buck Baker.
 Possum Jones scored last place in the race after only finishing five laps due to tire issues.

 Frank Warren finished the race 13th in his unsponsored 1961 Pontiac Catalina vehicle (with the X designation for his driver number) after starting in 18th place.
 He received $100 ($ when considering inflation) as a part of his winnings.
 Total winnings for this race were $4,825 ($ when considering inflation) with Petty receiving most of it with $1,140 ($ when considering inflation).

 Billy Oswald would retire from professional stock car racing after the completion of this event.
 Ray Fox, Herman Beam and Crawford Clements were the most notable crew chiefs that participated in the race.

 This was the first of more than 60 "first-place/second-place" finishes for NASCAR's two most prolific winners Richard Petty and David Pearson.
 Both Petty and Pearson were considered to be equals to each other in the 1960s because of their similar methodology of professional stock car racing.